How fit should you be. Fitness forecasting into the future.

 You are likely to have been advised by your health professional to introduce physical activity in your life… that you should get out for a walk or two during the week.

 The graph below shows us two critical things about this advice.
-First is the obvious difference in protective effect of general physical activity vs fitness.
+First is the obvious difference in protective effect of general physical ‘activity’ vs the actual ‘fitness’ derived from your activity.

-These data show the multiplied protective effect that increasing your fitness has on your health compared to just ‘being active’.
+These data represented in the graph below show the multiplied protective effect that increasing your ‘fitness’ has on your health compared to just ‘being active’.
 While your low level general incidental activity is important, having a focused and safe approach to improving your fitness will reap huge returns on your investment.

-Of course this begs the question: if I need to increase my fitness, how do I know how fit I actually am? and further, then, how do you know how fit you should be for your age? we’ll get to this in just one minute, after we look at another key component of your fitness superannuation… your strength!
+Of course this begs the question: if I need to increase my fitness, how do I know how fit I actually am? and further, then, how do I know how fit I should be for my age? we’ll get to this in just one minute, after we look at another key component of your fitness superannuation… your strength!

 Aerobic fitness is your best health predictor